Glen Schmidt's, Newport

 from Eastern Kentucky University, a more scholarly treatment, here.

-There are two novels that've been recently published by Cathie John about Newport in its infamy: Little Mexico, and its sequel, In The Name of The Father.
-Both are available in most bookstores, or from Amazon on the links at the sides.
+There are two novels that've been published by Cathie John about Newport in its infamy: Little Mexico, and its sequel, In The Name of The Father.
+Both are available in most bookstores.
 They're not War and Peace, but they're a good read.
-I recommend both.
-See the Cathie John web site, here.
+We recommend both.
+See the Cathie John web site, here

 The definitive look at the heyday of Newport is found in Hank Messick's Syndicate Wife.
 Out of print editions can be found on eBay, but they're pricey.
 It, too, has a sequel, Razzle Dazzle, even pricier.
 Newport and Covington libraries have both on the shelves.

-An article from 1906 (!): Newport Citizens Start Crusade Against Vice, here.
+An article from 1906: Newport Citizens Start Crusade Against Vice is here.